sarahseewhy/value_technical_test/my_notes.md

 3. If stuck, think about or brainstorm assignment in familiar terms (cognisant that translating directly can cause hiccups) - see scratchpad.rb

+4. Figuring out what the descriptor value does by looking at the expected behavior of Value()

+var v = Value()
+// declares a variable 'v' and sets it to function Value() with no arguments

+v.value
+// this is equivalent to Value().value because if a = b, then a.value = b.value

+=> 0
+// Returns the default 'value' of 0 (which I ascertained from test 4)
+// I presume then that '.value' is proverbially 'asking' for v's value because a value is answered or returned
+// The default 0 is given, therefore I conclude that with no arguments the value reverts to a default